rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 {% endhighlight %}
 </div>

-The use of `inject` here somewhat obfuscates the intent of the method if you're not used to looking at such iterations - here's an easier to follow version with the searchable fields more hard coded:
+The use of `inject` here somewhat obfuscates the intent of the method if you're not used to looking at such iterations - here's an easier to follow version with the searchable fields more hard coded (which actually doesn't even use an anonymous scope to get bootstrapped):

 <div class="code_window">
 <em>Ruby - post.rb</em>